sksaifuddin/aws-resources-specification/README.md

-This is the list of services with their scope(Global, Regional, zonal) I created while studying for CSCI5902: Special topics in Applied Computer Science (Cloud Architecture).
+This is the list of services with their scopes(Global, Regional, zonal) I created while studying for CSCI5902: Special topics in Applied Computer Science (Cloud Architecture).

 One of the biggest issues I face while preparing for AWS Solution Architect exam is getting confused about the services' scope (Global, Regional, zonal).
 I usually end up doing google everytime I study a service, so I created a list of services with their scopes and grouped it according to its type (example: EC2 will be in compute group), so that easier to remember.